plausible/website/_articles/plausible-open-source-and-privacy-first-web-analytics-plugin-for-wordpress.md

 ## How to setup custom events to track goal conversions

-Plausible Analytics plugin makes it ease to setup custom events and track actions such as purchases, signups, button clicks or form submissions.
+Plausible Analytics plugin makes it easy to setup custom events and track actions such as purchases, signups, button clicks or form submissions.

 You need to tag the site element you want to track with a CSS class name directly in your WordPress editor.
 Here's how: